McRaeAlex/NimbleFlight/website/blog/day1.md

-# Getting some form of logging working
+# Day 1 - Getting some form of logging working

 Alright, now that I am mostly done with school I can starting working on this project until I start school again in 2 weeks.